Article updated 2018

 It’s not your fault – it’s simply a pattern of survival.
 I know a lot of people seem to make feelings wrong.
-But it’s usually a lots less than the number you’ve made up in your own head.
-People are more ok with honest expression that we anticipate.
+But it’s usually a lot less than the number you’ve made up in your own head.
+People are more ok with an honest expression that we anticipate.

 For sure, you shouldn’t let nasty, mean, callous men in.
 But most men want to do good.
 Admit that to yourself.

 Use it as a mantra or something.
 Mantras are a reasonable start.